Remove PHP mcrypt installation dependency

 Password_compat: Used in ldapuser.

-#4 Updated by Steve Breker 6 months ago
+#4 Updated by Steve Breker over 1 year ago

 Solution seems to be to remove the random_compat and password_compat libraries that were making calls to the mcrypt library.
 Both of these libraries were used to provide access to 'random', 'password_hash' and 'password_verify' to versions of PHP earlier than 7.
 These functions are now available starting in PHP 7.0.0 so we no longer need to include these.